Board of Directors

 Ms. Nishandeny Ratnam

-Ms. Nishandeny Ratnam has a bachelor’s’ degree (LL.B) from the University of Colombo and a Masters’ degree (LL.M) from Ohio Northern University.
-She also holds a Masters’ degree in Human Rights and Democratization from University of Sydney and a Postgraduate Diploma in International Relations from Bandaranayake Centre for International Studies.
-She received an Excellence for the Future Award in the study of Comparative Constitutional Law in 2015 from Ohio Northern University.
+Nishandeny Ratnam is an Attorney-at-law with a LL.B from University of Colombo and a LL.M from Ohio Northern University.
+She also has a master in Human Rights and Democratization from University of Sydney.
+She received Excellence for the Future award in the study of Comparative Constitutional Law in 2015 at Ohio Northern University.
 She was called to the Bar as an Attorney-at-Law in December 2011.
+She is elected to serve as an executive member of the Asia Pacific Master Alumni Association for Human Rights and Democratisation from Nov 2019 to Nov 2021.

 Ms. Iromi Perera